* EIA to sharply revise southbound pipeline flow volumes

 By Joshua Schneyer and Bruce Nichols

-NEW YORK, Dec 2 (Reuters) - Far greater volumes of crude oil than previously reported have flowed this year from the U.S. Midwest into the Gulf Coast states, which will lead to a large revision in U.S. Energy Information Administration data, an EIA official told Reuters.
+NEW YORK, Dec 2 (Reuters) - Far greater volumes of crude oil than previously reported have flowed this year from the U.S. Midwest into the Gulf Coast states, a U.S. Energy Information Administration (EIA) official told Reuters.

-The data gap -- of perhaps 100,000 barrels per day (bpd) -- is small in the U.S. market that consumes around 19 million barrels a day, but could have a significant impact on oil markets.
+The data gap -- of perhaps 100,000 barrels per day (bpd) -- may seem small in the U.S. market that consumes around 19 million barrels a day.

 It could also raise more questions over the accuracy and survey methods of the EIA, which has been under fire this year over its energy data, or about whether companies including Exxon Mobil (XOM.N) have met strict reporting requirements.

-The EIA discovered it was working with incomplete data this year and potentially in 2009, and will sharply revise upward the figures, said EIA statistician Michael Conner.
+The EIA discovered it was working with incomplete data this year and potentially in 2009, and will sharply revise upward the figures, EIA statistician Michael Conner told Reuters.

-Revision may show that volumes of crude piped south from the Midwest have been up to several times greater than EIA data suggests.
+They may show that volumes of crude piped south from the Midwest have been up to several times greater than EIA data suggests.
+Conner didn’t say when revisions would be made.

 An EIA report this week showed a radical, recent spike in pipeline shipments from the Midwest, or PADD 2, to the southern Gulf Coast states, or PADD 3, raising eyebrows among oil analysts since little crude was thought to be flowing south, although large volumes usually flow north.